Daniel Ringo: Education and career

 Born on October 27, 1803, in Cross Plains, Kentucky, Ringo moved to Arkadelphia, Arkansas, in 1820, and became deputy clerk of the district court, and in 1825, clerk.
 Ringo read law in 1830, and entered private practice in Washington, Arkansas.
 In 1833 he moved to Little Rock, Arkansas Territory (State of Arkansas from June 15, 1836). where he continued to practice law until 1836.
-In 1836 was elected to the Arkansas Supreme Court, drawing the long term of eight years.
+In 1836, he was elected to the Arkansas Supreme Court, drawing the long term of eight years.
 He was chief justice until 1844, when he was defeated for re-election.
+A notable ruling he issued while on the state's supreme court was State v.
+Buzzard, which upheld a ban on concealed carry.

 One evaluation of his service on the state supreme court said:

 A strong and sagacious man, with the authority which the position of chief justice always gives, would have been able to achieve a most enviable standing, laying the foundation of her jurisprudence broad and deep.
 Judge Ringo was not the man for this.
 Studying law in a clerk's office, his attention had been directed to the forms of pleas and entries, not to the broad principles of justice.
 For him a lawsuit was rather a means of settling nice points of special pleading than of adjusting the rights of parties.
 In his eyes, the forms of the law were an essential thing.
 During his whole official career his object was to seek out new refinements of pleading, and he impressed upon our jurisprudence a degree of technicality which it was never able to cast off until the adoption of the Code.